Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Main results

 Here $t_f$ is the spectral parameter of $f$ given by \eqref{E:spectral parameter}. \end{thm}

 We remark here that the proof \thmref{T:main result} depends on a bound $\alpha$ toward the Ramanujan conjecture for ${\rm GL}_2$.
-By a result of Kim \cite{Kim2003}, one can take $\alpha=7/64$.
-In this article, the bound $\alpha=1/6-\delta$ is enough to obtain \thmref{T:main result}.
-Observe that \thmref{T:main result} implies the best individual bound (in the sense of assuming the Lindelof hypothesis) for all but finitely many $f\in\cB_q$ appearing in the sum.
-In fact, by Parseval's identity, the restricted $2$-norm of $f_\cK$ relates the the central values of the twisted triple product $L$-functions; by \thmref{T:special case of special formula}, one has an equality roughly of the form:
+By a result of Kim in \cite{Kim2003}, one can take $\alpha=7/64$.
+In this article, the bound $\alpha<1/6$ is enough to obtain \thmref{T:main result}.
+Observe that \thmref{T:main result} implies the best individual bound (in the sense of assuming the Lindelof hypothesis) for almost all $f\in\cB_q$ appearing in the sum.
+By Parseval's identity and \thmref{T:special case of special formula}, the restricted $L^2$-norm $\|f_\cK|_{\frak{H}}\|_2^2$ is roughly given by

-Weyl's law tells us that the sum of the RHS has $O(q)$ terms, so the Lindelof hypothesis for $L$-functions on the RHS would imply $\|f_\cK|_{\frak{H}}\|_2^2\ll q^{-1/2+\epsilon}$.
-The Lindelof hypothesis for the $L$-functions is far beyond reach with present technology; however, we have:
+Weyl's law tells us that the sum of the RHS has $O(q)$ terms, so that the Lindelof hypothesis for the $L$-functions would imply that $\|f_\cK|_{\frak{H}}\|_2\ll q^{-1/2+\epsilon}$.
+The Lindelof hypothesis for the $L$-functions seems far beyond reach with present technology; however, we have